33 New Branding Statistics and Trends for 2024

 The top three misspelled brands are all car manufacturers.
 Online searchers misspell Hyundai an average of 605,000 times every month.
 Lamborghini gets 365,000 monthly misspellings.
 Ferrari comes in third with 123,000.

-Only 31% of consumers say they trust most of the brands they use (Edelman)
+Around 1 in 3 consumers say they trust most of the brands they use (Edelman)

 While trust is pivotal to selecting new brands, lack of trust is pervasive in the brands consumers already use.
 Income plays a role here — only 29% of low-earners trust their brands as opposed to 38% of high-income shoppers.